Keyboard shortcuts

 3. Inject it into the engine.

-Library also exposes its staged raw_declarations, structured_decls, and exports vectors directly.
-That is useful if you want to inspect, transform, or assemble a library in multiple passes before calling Engine::inject_library.
+Module also exposes its staged decls, adts, and exports vectors directly.
+That is useful if you want to inspect, transform, or assemble a module in multiple passes before calling Engine::inject_module.

 export handlers are fallible and must return Result<T, EngineError>.
 If a handler returns Err(...), evaluation fails with that engine error. export_async handlers follow the same rule, but return Future<Output = Result<T, EngineError>>.